 The Flaming Homer/Moe episode centers around a mixed-drink spiked with cough syrup.
 Flash forward a few years and we have Purple Drank.

-In an earlier season, after Maude's death Ned goes on a date with Edna Krabappel, who only dates Flanders to get back at Principal Skinner.
-Come Season 23, the two (Ned and Edna, not Edna and Skinner) are now married.
+In an earlier season, after Maude dies Ned goes on a date with Edna Krabappel, who only dates Flanders to get back at Principal Skinner.
+Come Season 23, the two (Ned and Edna, not Edna and Skinner) are now married. however Edna was killed off in 2013.

 The season 11 premiere "Beyond Blunderdome" had Mel Gibson (voicing himself) and plays on the idea that he is so admired by the public that it makes him uncomfortable.
 With The Passion of the Christ and news about his anti-Semitic and sexist remarks, it looks as if Mel's got his wish.
 It's both funny and depressing.

 In the Treehouse of Horror short "Clown Without Pity", a naked Homer runs screaming from his bathtub to escape a harpoon-wielding demonic Krusty the Clown doll and passes by Patty, Selma, and Marge as they have lunch together.
 Patty puts down her fork and says, "There goes the last lingering thread of my heterosexuality."
-Years later, she comes out of the closet (though it wasn't because of seeing Homer naked.
-Patty always knew she was into girls, and Marge was too naÔve to see it — even when she saw her sister make out with another woman while in the lobby of a movie theater).
+Years after this throwaway joke in a non-canonical Halloween episode, Patty came out of the closet.

 A similar situation happened in "Itchy and Scratchy Land" where John Travolta is shown reduced to working as a bartender in a 70s themed bar.
-The episode was released in the same year that Pulp Fiction came out, which single-handedly resurrected Travolta's career.
+The episode was released in the same year that Pulp Fiction came out, which single-handedly resurrected Travolta's career with a scene set in a retro-themed diner.

 In "You Only Move Twice" Homer is disappointed when his Benevolent Boss, Hank Scorpio, gives him the Denver Broncos as a gift instead of the Dallas Cowboys.
 The Denver Broncos are seen practicing on the Simpsons' front lawn, and are portrayed as bumbling and laughably bad at football.
 The NFL season after this episode aired the Denver Broncos would win the Super Bowl, and then do it again the season after that.

-After the 2014 Super Bowl where the Broncos lost to the Seattle Seahawks by an embarrassing score of 43-8, the clip of Homer bemoaning owning the team received renewed interest online for its prescience.
+After the 2014 Super Bowl where the Broncos lost to the Seattle Seahawks by an embarrassing score of 43-8, the clip of Homer bemoaning owning the team received renewed interest online.

 The Simpsons Spin-Off Showcase is a lot funnier when you realize that (a) Matt Groening originally had a Simpsons spin-off planned called Tales of Springfield (it was rejected and reworked as the season seven episode "22 Short Films About Springfield"), and (b) Seth MacFarlane (Matt Groening's friend and professional rival) created a spin-off of his Simpsons knock-off animated sitcom: The Cleveland Show.